Natnae-l/pulsar-project/README.md

 ## Running the Application

-To start the application, run:
+To start the application, first run this on your terminal:

+sudo docker run -it -p 6650:6650 -p 8080:8080 --mount source=pulsardata,target=/pulsar/data --mount source=pulsarconf,target=/pulsar/conf apachepulsar/pulsar:2.11.3 bin/pulsar standalone

+Then to start the application,:

 npm run start